open-campaign-logger/compendium-generator/src/CampaignKit.Compendium.ChatGPT/README.md

       "GameSystem": "Dungeons and Dragons 5e",
       // Image to use for the compendium.
       "ImageUrl": "https://campaign-logger.com/images/campaign-logger.png",
+      // Specifies whether to skip generation if file already exists in output directory "OverwriteExisting": false,
       // List of prompts to provide to the chatbot for the purposes of text generation.
       "Prompts": [
         {